-We know that sometimes, when reclined in the dentist’s chair, our advice may go in one ear and out the other.
-As your Shelby Township family and cosmetic dentistry, we don’t want you to be without the proper home care knowledge you need, though.
+We know that sometimes when reclined in the dentist’s chair, our advice may go in one ear and out the other.
+As your Shelby Township dental practice, we don’t want you to be without the proper home care knowledge you need, though.
 Brushing your teeth is important, and just in case you forgot our advice, we’ve put together this little guide that you can use while at home.

 The Value in Brushing Twice a Day

-Plaque and tartar build-ups are always happening–it’s natural.
-When we eat food, oil residues and food particles stay in our mouth and break down to plague over time.
-If plaque sits it calcifies and becomes tartar.
+Plaque and tartar buildups are always happening–it’s natural.
+When we eat food, an invisible film of bacteria called plaque eats the sugary particles left behind.
+If plaque sits, it calcifies and becomes tartar.
 But will tartar form overnight if you forget to brush?
 No.

-If you continually allow plaque to build-up by skipping brushes or not brushing at all, then tartar will take root and damage your teeth.
+If you continually allow plaque to build up by skipping teeth brushings or not brushing at all, then tartar will accumulate and damage your teeth.
 Brushing twice a day serves as a protective cleaning, like weeding a garden.
-Brushing your teeth in the morning works as a preventative coat for your day, while brushing at night works as a cleaning coat from all the day’s consuming.
 It may sound like a hassle, but taking the time to brush twice daily will save you from things like gum disease, cavities, and nasty bad breath.

 The 2/2 Rule

-When you think about it, 2-minutes out of your day to preserve your mouth from infection, damage, and future pains is not a lot of time.
+When you think about it, 2 minutes out of your day to protect your mouth from infection, damage, and future pain is not a lot of time.
 When you’re brushing the outer, inner, and chewing surfaces of your teeth, it’s only about 45 seconds on each section.
-If you’re someone who struggles to use your toothbrush for more than ten seconds, here are a few tips:
+If you’re someone who struggles to use your toothbrush for more than 10 seconds, here are a few tips: